yanchen-7/Cloud-2006/README.md

 # Cloud-2006

 Tourism points-of-interest explorer now ships as a PHP application backed by MySQL.
+A new Node.js (Express) + React implementation is added alongside PHP; Terraform remains unchanged.

 ## Getting Started